Top 5 Health Concerns for Seniors

 • Gender: The risk of arthritis is higher for women than men, especially for rheumatoid arthritis, lupus, or fibromyalgia.

-• Weight: The risk of arthritis is higher for people who are overweight or obese, as the extra weight puts more pressure on the joints, especially the knees, hips, and spine.
+• Weight: People who are overweight or obese are at higher risk of arthritis, as their extra weight puts more pressure on the joints, especially the knees, hips, and spine.

-• Injury: The risk of arthritis is higher for people with a previous joint injury or infection, as the damage or inflammation can trigger or worsen arthritis.
+• Injury: People with a previous joint injury or infection are at higher risk of arthritis, as the damage or inflammation can trigger or worsen arthritis.

 • Lifestyle: The risk of arthritis is higher for people who smoke, drink alcohol excessively, or have a poor diet, as these factors can increase inflammation and oxidative stress in the body.